Estimation and prediction of credit risk based on rating transition systems: A Macroeconomic-risk model

+The current model is easy to be used to forecast \textbf{PD} or to do stress testing.
+For these purpose, one only need to insert the prediction of macroeconomic variables $\bm M_t$ into \eqref{U} and \eqref{e-7} to obtain the desired results.

-The macroeconomic-risk model introduced above has two main advantages from theoretical point of view: 1. it does not need to make assumptions on the distributions of latent variable $X$ and the variable $Z$ measuring the credit cycle; 2. there is no appearance of correlation coefficient $\rho$.
+The macroeconomic-risk model has two main advantages from theoretical point of view: (i) No assumption on priori distribution of latent variable $Z$ which is used to measure the business cycle. (ii) There is no appearance of correlation coefficient $\rho$.
+Without the parameter $\rho$, we can avoid the error caused by the estimator of $\rho$.
 Moreover, we shall show in next section by simulation that the fitting effect by using the macroeconomic-risk model is also better than that by using Belkin et al's model.

+Note that the assumption that the mean value of $Y$ is zero is not a strong limitation because one can reduce the general case to this special one through including a constant vector $\bm 1$ in the vector $\bm M$.
+This will cause no additional difficulty in the previous mathematical deduction.